natliblux/warc-safe/README.md

     curl -X POST -H "Content-Type: application/json" -d '{"file_path": "/my/path/my.warc.gz"}' localhost:8123/test_all

-### Scanning a single record

-As with the command-line version above, you can scan a single WARC record by setting the `offset` parameter.
-An example is shown below.

-    curl -X POST -H "Content-Type: application/json" -d '{"file_path": "/my/path/my.warc.gz", "offset"=12345}' localhost:8123/test_all

-Here you will get a JSON object returned, instead of an array like before.
-Here is an example of a response from the request above.

-    {"av_details":null,"av_res":"OK","filename":"picture.jpg","mime":"image/jpeg","nsfw_res":"NSFW","nsfw_score":0.9612351721064546}

-Note that if the content you are scanning is not a picture, and the content type is not supported by ClamAV, then you will simply get the response:

-    {}

 ## Return values

 All endpoints return JSON.
 The root element is `results`, which is a list containing the WARC records together with their filter results.
 Each entry in the list is identified by its `WARC-Record-ID`.
 Here is an example: